ArisenVendetta/LogViewer/README.md

     LogException(exception);
     ```

-5. **Filter, pause, or clear logs in the UI using the LogControl’s built-in features.**
+5. **Filter, pause, clear, or export logs in the UI using the LogControl’s built-in features.**

 ---

 ## Core Components

 - **LogControl**: WPF UserControl for displaying and interacting with logs.
-- **LogControlViewModel**: Handles log filtering, pausing, and collection management.
+- **LogControlViewModel**: Handles log filtering, pausing, exporting, and collection management.
 - **LogCollection**: Thread-safe, observable collection of log events.
 - **BaseLogger**: Abstract base class for log-capable objects.
 - **ILoggable**: Interface for log-capable objects.
 - **LogEventArgs**: Encapsulates log event data.
 - **Converters**: WPF value converters for log level coloring and brush conversion.
+- **ExportLogsCommand**: Command for exporting logs to supported file formats.
+- **ClearLogsCommand**: Command for clearing all logs.
+- **TogglePauseCommand**: Command for pausing or resuming log updates.

 ---

 ## Customization

 - **Log Colors**: Assign a `Color` to each logger for visual distinction.
-- **Filtering**: Use regular expressions in the log handle filter.
+- **Filtering**: Use regular expressions in the log handle filter with optional case sensitivity.
 - **Max Log Size**: Set `MaxLogSize` in the view model to control memory usage.
+- **Export Formats**: Extend or customize supported file types for log export.

 ---